 If we participate in a mandamus action, can you guarantee the outcome?

 No. Attorneys cannot guarantee the outcome of judicial proceedings.
-However, we can tell you what has happened in similar litigation in the past.
-For example, in Mosleh v Pompeo, we represented 7 Yemeni families who all received waivers of the travel ban within 45 days of the day we filed the case.
-Here's the timeline on how that happened:
+We can tell you what has happened in similar litigation in the past.
+In Mosleh v Pompeo, we represented 7 Yemeni families who all received waivers of the travel ban within 45 days of the day we filed the case, and visas issued to all within 65 days.